sabkat-ahmed-rafi/cryptonism/README.md

 # 🔐 Cryptonism

 **Frontend End-to-End Encryption Library**
-Secure your authentication flows and sensitive data directly in the browser.
+Secure your authentication flows and sensitive data with zero-knowledge architecture directly in the browser.

 ---